vmware/secrets-manager/THINGS_TO_DO.md

   which is a security risk; better to start with a basic OIDC app, like using something like okta dev console and then gradually implement the rest.
 App secret should never leave the app; that is the entire point of having a secret)
+* Copy over examples and use cases (that make sense for the current setup) from v1.0.
+*